geebinge/Azure-Device-Simulator-in-C/README.md

 # Azure-IoT-Device-Simulator-in-C

-This is a very simple simulator for Azure IoT Hub, what you can run in a docker compose

 This is a very simple simulator for Azure IoT Hub, which you can run in a docker-compose

 Regarding the simulator, I mainly used and adapted 3 samples from the https://github.com/Azure/azure-iot-sdk-c/